 Open-Archives.org is an online platform offering an interactive ranking of archival openness from post-Soviet countries.
 The platform also includes blogs on archive related issues, methodology by which the assessment is done as well as research findings on existing archival legislations and practices in target countries.

-The research was carried out by the Institute for Development of Freedom of Information (IDFI) in cooperation with its partners from participant countries: Armenia, Azerbaijan, Belarus, Bulgaria, Czech Republic, Georgia, Hungary, Kazakhstan, Kyrgyzstan, Lithuania, Latvia, Moldova, Poland, Romania, Russian Federation, Tadjikistan, Ukraine and Uzbekistan.
+The research was carried out by the Institute for Development of Freedom of Information (IDFI) in cooperation with its partners from participant countries: Armenia, Azerbaijan, Belarus, Bulgaria, Bosnia and Herzegovina, Czech Republic, Estonia, Georgia, Hungary, Kazakhstan, Kyrgyzstan, Lithuania, Latvia, Moldova, North Macedonia, Poland, Romania, Russian Federation, Tadjikistan, Ukraine and Uzbekistan.

 Access to the Soviet archives and archival documents remains contentious topic among many post-Soviet countries.
 The transition to democracy and rethinking of Soviet past proceeded with different pace and path in former Soviet republics.
 These differences determined the state policies toward archives.
 In many countries, documents of Soviet era remain classified, and archives are not accessible to scholars and historians.
 Others opened up only partially.